johannschopplich/toon/benchmarks/results/accuracy/report.md

 #### What's Being Measured

-This benchmark tests **LLM comprehension and data retrieval accuracy** when data is presented in different formats.
-Each LLM receives formatted data and must answer questions about it (this does NOT test LLM's ability to generate TOON output).
+This benchmark tests **LLM comprehension and data retrieval accuracy** across different input formats.
+Each LLM receives formatted data and must answer questions about it (this does **not** test model's ability to generate TOON output).

 #### Datasets Tested